PhamTrungHieu2001/Covid/README.md

 ## Project Overview

 This project focuses on analyzing COVID-19 cases across various countries from January 2020 to April 2021 using SQL.
 The goal is to provide insights into:
-1. The number of deaths and cases of each country
-2. The number of deaths and cases every day
+1. The number of deaths and cases of every day
-3. Daily infection rate
+2. Daily infection rate
-4. Daily mortality rate
+3. Daily mortality rate
-5. Daily vaccination rate
+4. Daily vaccination rate

 ## Data Source